tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     *   a vast number of buckets scattered over the instances whose individual :ref:`vshard.router.call() <router_api-call>` would take too long.

-    The chosen function is called on the master node of each replicaset with the given arguments.
+    The function is called on the master node of each replicaset with the given arguments.

-    :param function_name: a function to call on the storages
+    :param function_name: a function to call on the storages (masters of all replicasets)
     :param argument_list: an array of the function's arguments
     :param options:

-        * ``timeout`` - a request timeout, in seconds.
-If the ``router`` cannot identify a shard with the bucket id, the operation will be repeated until the timeout is reached.
+        * ``timeout``—a request timeout, in seconds.
+The timeout is for the entire request, including all its stages.

           ``timeout`` is the only supported option.
 It is applied to the entire call.

     ..  important::

-        Do not use big timeout (longer than minutes) for ``map_callrw()``.
+        Do not use big timeout (longer than 1 minute, for instance).
 The router tries to block the bucket moves for the given timeout on all storages.
 On failure, the block remains for the entire timeout.

     :Return:

-    *   On success: a map with replicaset UUIDs (keys) and results of the user's function (values).
+    *   On success: a map with replicaset UUIDs (keys) and results of the ``function_name`` (values).

         ..  code-block:: lua

             {uuid1 = {res1}, uuid2 = {res2}, ...}

-        If the function returned ``nil`` or ``box.NULL`` from one of the storages, it would not be present in the resulting map.
+        If the function returns ``nil`` or ``box.NULL`` from one of the storages, it will not be present in the resulting map.

-    *   On failure: nil, error object, and optional replicaset UUID where the error occurred.
+    *   On failure: ``nil``, error object, and optional replicaset UUID where the error occurred.
         UUID won't be returned if the error is not about a concrete replicaset.
         For instance, the method fails if not all buckets were found, even if all replicasets were scanned successfully.
         Handling the result looks like this: